GemmaLluch/DataScienceCapstonProject/README.md

 # DataScienceCapstonProject

-Repository of the Data Science Capstone project from Coursera with all the completed laboratories with Jupyter Notebook
+Repository of the Data Science Capstone project by IBM Skills Network (Coursera) that contains all the completed laboratories with Jupyter Notebook.